Startups made easy. Sorted.

 • SEIS3 – this is a blank SEIS compliance certificate.
 The company fills it in for each of their investors (with the UIR) and sends it to you.
 The SEIS3 is proof that your investment is eligible for SEIS tax relief.

-Investors, claim tax relief through your annual self assessment tax return
+You claim tax relief through your annual Self Assessment tax return

-Claim your SEIS tax relief when you fill in your annual self assessment tax return.
+As an investor, you claim your SEIS tax relief when you fill in your annual Self Assessment tax return.
 On the Additional Information page, under ‘Other tax reliefs’, enter the total you’ve invested in companies under SEIS (and any other Venture Capital Scheme you’re applying for).

 Remember that you have five years to claim SEIS tax relief, and that there’s some flexibility to carry back tax relief to the previous year.